emacuo/sap-on-aws-immersion-day/README.md

 First, log into your HANA database server via Systems Manager Session Manager in the AWS Management Console.

+Warning: Amazon EC2 has recently changed his User Interface.
+If you are not familiar with AWS, it's strongly recommended to use the old UI, by switching the tick button in the top-left corner of the EC2 Dashboard.
+If you are comfortable with AWS, you can use the new UI, taking into account the discrepancies between the instructions and the new console.

-1. From the AWS Management console, navigate to the `EC2 Dashboard`
+1. From the AWS Management console, go to `Services`, choose `EC2` and navigate to the `EC2 Dashboard`
 2. Go to `Running instances`
 3. Click on the checkbox to the left of the SAP HANA EC2 instance (the one of r5.large type)
 4. Click on the `Connect` button above